 If you’ve got a gig out of town, you can claim accommodation and subsistence.
 This means you can get your hotel / hostel and food covered (your lunch won’t be, unless it coincides with travelling on business).
-Don’t be overzealous though – you’re not getting away with a 5-star hotel and lobsters.
+Don’t be overzealous though – you’re not getting away with a five-star hotel and lobsters.
 Be modest and be smart.

 You’ll also be able to claim for smaller items such as strings and drumsticks.
 These are considered consumable as obviously they won’t last forever, so they’re allowable.